decretist/Dissertation/Chapter2/chapter2.md

 *Decretum* together into a coherent whole, and his *dicta* form the backbone of the arguments that he makes.
-The *dicta* (sayings) are a feature that Gratian borrowed from another genre, the theological treatise.
+The *dicta* (sayings) are a feature that Gratian borrowed from another genre, the theological treatise, specifically Alger of Liège's *De misericordia et iustitia*.
 In addition to the *dicta*, Gratian also wrote the rubrics, so-called because they were written in red ink in manuscripts of the *Decretum*.
 The rubrics are one-line summaries of canons that they introduce.

 As a first-order approximation, then, Gratian could be considered the author, in the modern sense of the word, of the *dicta* and